 For more in-depth information, check out our 4G and 5G frequencies guide.

 Lyca Mobile’s customer service is hard to judge, especially as no significant recent reports exist on it.
-However, the network has a Trustpilot rating of 3.2/5, which is classed as ‘average’.
-That’s based on 20,323 reviews at the time of writing.
+However, the network has a Trustpilot rating of 2.7/5, which is classed as ‘poor’.
+That’s based on 26,908 reviews at the time of writing.

 Lyca Mobile is the network to choose if you plan to make a lot of international calls.
 It’s also a strong choice if you just don’t want to be tied into a contract for long or need unlimited data.

-It’s not quite as strong for roaming as you might expect an internationally focused network to be though, and beyond inclusive international calls it’s not really doing anything that you can’t get on many other networks.
+It’s not quite as strong for roaming as you might expect an internationally focused network to be, though it’s a great choice if you want to roam in India or China, and beyond inclusive international calls it’s not really doing anything that you can’t get on many other networks.

 As such, Lyca Mobile wouldn’t be our first choice for most people, but if you do a lot of international calling to the included locations then it could be the best choice.

-If you’re looking for an alternative network with the same coverage then of course you either want EE itself (which offers a wider range of plans and extras but isn’t as good for international calling), or another network that shares EE’s infrastructure, though there aren’t many of the latter at the time of writing.
+If you’re looking for an alternative network with the same coverage then of course you either want EE itself (which offers a wider range of plans and extras but isn’t as good for international calling), or another network that shares EE’s infrastructure, such as Spusu or 1pMobile.

 If on the other hand it’s the international calling that particularly appeals, then it’s worth looking in to Lebara.
 This network has different coverage, but also puts a focus on international calls.